elementtest/rock-paper-scissors/README.md

 # rock-paper-scissors
+READ FIRST
+this code is written by 'Coding with Rob' on Youtube.
+I followed along entering exactly what he did as a refresher for javascript considering I have not practiced in a long time.
+Most of my time has been spent with learning JS DOM recently.

+I now plan to follow along with the odin project on creating a UI possibly for the rock paper scissors game that was produced from following along with Rob's videos.
+I do not claim any of the code as my own, this is purely for practice.

 rock paper scissors game from the odin project

 Re doing the project to remind myself of the concepts (did months ago)